djangify/our-spot/README.md

 #### Installing libraries

-The following steps outline all libraries needed for successful deployment on Heroku.
+The following steps outline all libraries needed for successful deployment on Railway.
 All neccessary-requirements and settings updates will not be discussed in this section as they are assumed as logical follow-up steps to installments.
 For a full explanation of how to install these libraries, refer to the links provided in [Technologies Used](#technologies-used).

-- Install **Gunicorn** (server used to run Django on Heroku): ``pip3 install django gunicorn``
+- Install **Gunicorn** (server used to run Django on Railway): ``pip3 install django gunicorn``
 - Install **pyscopg2** (connects to PostgreSQL): ``pip 3 install dj_database_url pyscopg2``
 - Install **Cloudinary** (host static files and images): ``pip3 install dj3-Cloudinary-storage``

 #### Create a PostgreSQL database using ElephantSQL

-This is necessary to create a database that can be accessed by Heroku.
-The database provided by Django can not be accessed by the deployed Heroku app.
+This is necessary to create a database that can be accessed by Railway.
+The database provided by Django can not be accessed by the deployed Railway app.

 - Log into ElephantSQL and go to Dashboard
 - Click **Create New Instance**